 GOP's Joni Ernst portrayed as gun-firing sniper in Democratic challenger's campaign ad

-The campaign of U.S. Sen. Joni Ernst, R-Iowa, blasted as "outrageous and offensive" a new campaign ad posted by her 2020 Democratic challenger Thursday that depicts Ernst as firing gunshots at him while he talks about gun control, climate change, health care and taking on President Trump.
+U.S. Sen. Joni Ernst, R-Iowa, was blasted as "outrageous and offensive" in a new campaign ad posted by her 2020 Democratic challenger Thursday that depicts Ernst as firing gunshots at him while he talks about gun control, climate change, health care and taking on President Trump.

 In the ad, candidate Eddie Mauro, a businessman and congressional candidate in 2018, introduces himself as a "progressive Democrat" before telling viewers he decided to run for Ernst's Senate seat in part because “our current senator, Joni Ernst, she thinks it's OK to run ads glorifying guns."